Beyond the Digital Zone System—Bibliography and Links

 |Jeff Schewe, The Digital Negative: Raw Image Processing in Lightroom, Camera Raw, and Photoshop|

-This, Color Confidence, and Fine Art Printing for Photographers contain essential information about the color management and printing end of the digital photographic process.
+This, Real World Color Management, Color Confidence, and Fine Art Printing for Photographers contain essential information about the color management and printing end of the digital photographic process.

 |Tim Grey, Color Confidence: The Digital Photographer's Guide to Color Management|